He is the son and successor of King Joash (Jehoash), and 8th king of the separate kingdom of Judah (2 Kings 14:1-4). His mother is Jehoaddan.

 His life is recorded in 2 Kings 14:1-22 and 2 Chronicles 24:27-25:28.

 He began his reign by punishing the murderers of his father (2 Kings 14:5-7; 2 Chronicles 25:3-5).

-He was the first to employ a mercenary army of 100,000 Israelite soldiers, which he did in his attempt to bring the Edomites again under the yoke of Judah (2 Chr.
-25:5-6).
+He was the first to employ a mercenary army of 100,000 Israelite soldiers, which he did in his attempt to bring the Edomites again under the yoke of Judah (2 Chronicles 25:5-6).

-He was commanded by a prophet of the Lord to send back the mercenaries, which he did (2 Chr.
-25:7-10, 13), much to their annoyance.
+He was commanded by a prophet of the Lord to send back the mercenaries, which he did (2 Chronicles 25:7-10, 2 Chr.
+25:13), much to their annoyance.

 His obedience to this command was followed by a decisive victory over the Edomites (2 Chronicles 25:14-16).